-Post-exercise nutrition has also raised the suspicions of researches.
+Post-exercise nutrition has also raised the suspicions of researchers.
 Poole et al (2010) is aimed at finding the impact of protein and carbohydrate, post-exercise ingestion on muscle protein and glycogen synthesis.
 According to Pool et al., (2010) a study conducted by Tipton et al., (1999) found that just a small amount of amino acids added to protein at a 3 to 1 ratios will effectively stimulate protein synthesis during rest periods.
 They concluded that a protein supplement or amino acid could provoke a positive net protein balance, which will induce skeletal muscle hypertrophy (Poole, 2010).
-Carbohydrates play a small role in muscle protein resynthesis but they are needed to replenish glycogen stores.
+Carbohydrates may play a small role in muscle protein resynthesis but they are needed to replenish glycogen stores.

 Sleep-low is defined by depleting the body of glycogen fuels, so that athletes train with little to no glycogen stores available.
 Specifically, Laurie-Anne et al (2016) defines “sleep-low” by stating, “sleep-low” consists of a sequential periodization of carbohydrate (CHO) availability—low glycogen recovery after “train high” glycogen-depleting interval training, followed by an overnight-fast and light intensity training (“train low”) the following day.
 During exercise the brain and skeletal muscles rely on carbohydrate fuels.
 Laurie-Anne et al., (2016) studied 11 healthy 18-40 year old men who were endurance-trained cyclist.
 The first week of the study the participants trained and ate as they did habitually (Laurie-Anne et al., 2016).
 The second week they followed specific guidelines.
 They were then divided into two groups (Laurie-Anne et al., 2016).
 Over six training sessions the first group had three cycles of periodized carbohydrates creating a ‘sleep low’ reaction while the control group consumed an even number of carbohydrates throughout the day.
 The “sleep-low” strategy focuses on the periodization of carbohydrates (CHO) to increase performance outcomes while also increasing metabolic adaption, which is typically seen in low glycogen availability (Laurie-Anne et al., 2016).
 This means the group did not intake any carbohydrates after their high-intensity training in the evening, until after their low-intensity training in the morning (Laurie-Anne et al., 2016).
 The performance in comparison to the control group was improved in sleep low cyclists (mean: +3.2%; p < 0.05).
 Results show an increase in performance through periodized eating and training after just one week.
 This study has important findings that can be used for further research.
 Gorman (2015) also conducted a research study on pre-sleep nutrition.
 Female runners were asked to have chocolate milk or a placebo 30 minutes prior to sleeping.
 The study concluded that there is a small enhancement in morning metabolism although; runners who took the PRO+CHO also experienced increased carbohydrate availability.
 There was no difference in the performance of the 10-km run.
 In conclusion, periodized eating suggests increased performance in athletes.
-Given the methodology, researches can conclude that dietary periodization, using the “sleep-low” strategy is effective in increased optimal performance.

-A single bout of resistance exercise not only stimulates muscle protein synthesis but, also, stimulates the breakdown of muscle protein (Trommelen et al., 2016).
+Given the methodology, researchers can conclude that dietary periodization, using the “sleep-low” strategy is effective in increased optimal performance.
+While A single bout of resistance exercise not only stimulates muscle protein synthesis but, also, stimulates the breakdown of muscle protein (Trommelen et al., 2016).
 Trommelen & van Loon (2016) concluded that amino acid availability is increased when a protein supplement is ingested and absorbed prior to going to bed (Trommelen & van Loon, 2016).
 They also found that 40g of casein protein before bed increased muscle mass and strength in men.
-This stimulates muscle protein synthesis and increased recovery.
+This protein stimulates muscle protein synthesis and increased recovery.

 Conclusion